 It adopts the classic three-stage internal design.
 The top part is the motherboard, the middle is the battery, and the small board is at the bottom.

-The nanometer-grade seven-layer PVD technology is applied to the glass of the back cover, which enables it to deliver a ceramic texture.
+The nanometer-grade seven-layer PVD technology is applied to the back cover, which enables it to deliver a ceramic texture.

-The PCB can be seen after the cover used to protect the small board at the bottom gets removed.
-The PCB is mainly responsible for the connection of all kinds of ports and external speakers.
+The PCB can be seen after removing the cover used to protect the small board at the bottom.
+The PCB is mainly responsible for connecting all kinds of ports and external speakers.

-This small board is also used to connect the linear motor- mEngine, aiming to achieve a better vibration effect.
+This small board also connects the linear motor, the mEngine, aiming to achieve a better vibration effect.

-The phone still features the mEngine design.
-The design has also been upgraded with new algorithms that provide better feedback on heartbeat, roller simulation, and music vibrations.
+The phone still features the mEngine design, but it has been upgraded with new algorithms that provide better feedback on heartbeat, roller simulation, and music vibrations.

 Remove the cover on the motherboard, and then the motherboard can be seen.